AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 }
 ```
 :::warning
-Since we need only one value in this code we assume that every single value passed to this function should be a boolean.
+Since we need only one value in this code we will assume that every single value passed to this function should be a boolean.
 :::
 ### Bind the converter to the button content.
-Lastly, all that remains to do is bind the converter to the button's content.
+Lastly, all that's left to do is bind the converter to the button's content.
 To do so import the namespace of the converter in the MainWindow.axaml file by adding the following line
 ``` xml
 xmlns:convs="clr-namespace:how_to_show_and_hide_a_split_view_pane_with_mvvm.Models"
 ```